-UPDATED – February,2014 – While most holiday makers try to stay out of hospitals while on vacation, a large number of tourists do the exact opposite as medical tourists.
+UPDATED – March 21, 2017 – While most holiday makers try to stay out of hospitals while on vacation, a large number of tourists do the exact opposite as medical tourists.
 Medical tourists are normal everyday men and women who combine the excitement of international travel with medical care.
-Treatments can range from simple laser teeth whitening and bodytite liposuction to complex treatments such as hip replacements, open heart surgery and stem cell banking.
+Treatments can range from simple laser teeth whitening and bodytite liposuction to complex treatments such as hair restoration, cosmetic surgery, total artificial knee replacements, hip replacements, heart surgery and non-surgical stem cell therapies.
 From elective surgery to needed surgery,cosmetic, fertility to dental treatments, Thailand offers nearly every medical treatments available anywhere in the Best hospitals in the world.

-More than 78% of all medical tourists worldwide travelled to Thailand, Singapore or India in 2010.
+More than 75% of all medical tourists worldwide travelled to Thailand, Singapore or India in 2015.
 Bangkok and Singapore are the leading destinations in South East Asia.
 The cost of accommodations such as hotel rooms and treatments are generally much more expensive in Singapore than Thailand,thus making Bangkok the most popular destination for medical tourists in the World.
-Despite the devastating floods of 2011, over 19 million tourists visited Thailand last year.
-Thats nearly a 21% jump from 2010.
-Thai Medical Vacation research estimates that 610,000 of those visitors came specifically for medical treatment primarily in the cities of Bangkok or Phuket.
+After a slight slowing in 2014 where 24.14 million visitors ( -6.35%), 2015 ended with a record high 29.35 MM visitors breaking the previous mark of 28 million tourists in 2013.
+That’s nearly a 29% jump from 2012.
+Thai Medical research estimates that over 1,110,000 (3.7%) of those visitors came to Thailand and received medical care primarily in Bangkok, Phuket and Pattaya.

-A recent survey by Thai Medical Vacation Research concluded that there are about 0.5 doctors and 2.7 hospital beds for every 1000 people in Thailand in 2011.
-Measured in terms of PPP or purchasing power parity, each Thai resident is was estimated to have spent 12,087 Thai Baht or USD $392 on health care.
-Cumulatively, the spending amounted to 5.2% of the country’s gross domestic product or GDP.
-This amount spent on healthcare in Thailand is divided into two sections.
+A recent survey by Thai Medical Research shows that there are about 0.6 doctors and 3.1 hospital beds for every 1000 people in Thailand in 2014.
+Measured in terms of PPP or purchasing power parity, each Thai resident is was estimated to have spent 13,847 Thai Baht or USD $411 on health care.
+Cumulatively, the spending amounted to 5.6% of the country’s gross domestic product or GDP of Thailand.
+This amount spent on healthcare can be divided into two sections.

 Thailand has been able to overhaul it’s entire healthcare system through their universal health coverage system that was adopted in early 2001.
 Thailand became the first non G-8 nation to implement such a comprehensive healthcare system overhaul.
 The UC or universal care system replaced the previously designed system primarily to help bring better access to the millions of lower income earners throughout the country.